akreider/congress-2015/proposals/Fundraising.md

 4. At present, proposed organizers to receive stipends are Tim and David Thompson.

-5. Fundraising goals (due by the end of February) are as follows:
+5. Fundraising goals are as follows:

 + Secure two (2) one­time donations of over $1,000 each
 + Secure five (5) one­time donations of approx. $500 each, for a total of $2,500